CSCI172SP24/final-projects-group-machine-minds-3/README.md

 + Maps "*" to lock the robot preventing further commands until unlocked and beep once
 + Maps "#" to unlock the robot enabling further commands until locked and beeps twice
 + Maps "0" to toggle object following
-+ Default that does nothing to catch any other codes
++ Maps “8” to make the cat car scream
 ```c++
 void irMoveCMD(int received){
   switch(received){